 In towns and cities all over the world, the city hall (Rathaus) is the focal point for residents and tourists alike.
 Whether it be the politics behind the city hall, simply as a meeting point or main attraction, they draw us in either their elegance.
 It functions as a seat of government, a place of of significant events within the city as well as a place to bring people together on daily basis.

 Along my travels, and having been lucky enough to live in two of these cities, I’ve come to learn which cities were almost entirely spared from the ravages of war or were only minimally destroyed.
 So I’ve gathered a list of cities and towns throughout Germany which were untouched and still offer that historic Medieval charm we all crave to see and feel.
 And while there are many destinations in Germany to visit which also survived, I have yet to visit all of them.

 Let’s be honest.
 When you think about Germany, everyone pictures Germans wearing Lederhosen, drinking beer and eating bratwurst, magnificent fairy tale castles perched high above the towns people and beautiful landscapes.
 While this is partially true, there is certainly much much more to this wonderful country.
-There are three types of dwellings most Germans reside […]

 If you’re considering traveling to Europe, you should definitely add Germany to your Bucket List!
 Germany certainly has plenty of castles, fairy-tale villages and places of wonder that really need to be seen, drooled over & shared!

 Tucked away in the hills of the North Eifel lies a historic and picturesque half-timbered town which has remained vastly unchanged over the last 300 years.
 Considered the most beautiful town in this region, Monschau offers a step back into a time long gone with small winding cobble-stoned streets and narrow allies.
 Sitting along the border between Germany and Belgium, it was known as Montjoie in French until 1919 and today has over 300 historically protected half-timbered houses making it one of the top contenders for the title of “most picturesque town in Germany”.